TCV DHARAMSHALA CANTT.

 The children will take part in activities such as tree planting, cleaning up public spaces, or participating in awareness campaigns to promote environmental sustainability and conservation.

-The Summer School students’ engagement to visit elderly Tibetan old Age Homes to spend time with them, provide companionship, and assist with daily activities, bringing joy and support to the elderly members of the community.
+The Summer School students’ engagement to visit elderly Tibetan old Age Homes to spend time with them, listen to their stories, provide companionship, and assist with daily activities, bringing joy and support to the elderly members of the community.

-The children will be also engaging in peer tutoring and buddy system in their respective children’s Homes to help younger Tibetan students with their studies especially reading story books.
+The children will also be engaging in peer tutoring and a buddy system in their respective children’s Homes to help younger Tibetan students with their studies, especially reading story books.
 They can provide academic assistance, organize study groups, or conduct workshops to share their knowledge and skills.

 They participate in health and hygiene awareness campaigns, promoting practices such as handwashing, sanitation, and healthy living.
 They may organize workshops or create educational materials to spread awareness within the community.

-The minimum age requirement is 10 years and the maximum age requirement is 17.
+The minimum age requirement is 10 years and the maximum age requirement is 17 years of age.

 Accommodation: